Lipka rebellion: Aftermath

-In 1679, thanks to Sobieski, now King of Poland, the Sejm restored the Tatars' privileges and religious freedoms and the overdue wages were paid in land (some of which came out of Sobieski's private holdings).
+In 1679, due to the efforts of Sobieski, now King of Poland, the Sejm restored the Tatars' privileges and religious freedoms, while overdue wages were paid in land (some of which came out of Sobieski's private holdings).
 Most of the bestowed holdings were in eastern Poland and were made in perpetuity in exchange for a guarantee of future military service (which was duly fulfilled in all subsequent wars).
 Regular soldiers received small farms, while the officers larger land holdings.
 One local legends tells that the King promised one particularly distinguished rotmistrz, Olejewski, as much land as he could ride around on a horse in one day.

 In the subsequent years the Lipkas remained loyal to the Polish–Lithuanian Commonwealth.
-They fought with Sobieski in his rescue of Vienna in 1683 (where Tatar Colonel Samuel Mirza Krzeczowski saved the king's life in a follow up battle at Párkány).
+They fought with Sobieski in his rescue of Vienna in 1683 (where Tatar Colonel Samuel Mirza Krzeczowski saved the king's life in a follow-up battle at Párkány).
 The Lipka Tatars who fought at Vienna wore a sprig of straw in their helmets to distinguish themselves from the Tatars fighting under Kara Mustafa on the Turkish side.
 Lipkas visiting Vienna traditionally wear straw hats to commemorate their ancestors’ participation in the breaking of the Siege of Vienna.

 During the period of the partitions of Poland they fought for Polish and Lithuanian independence in several insurrections.
 They also served in the Polish army after Poland regained its independence, and fought against Nazi Germany in World War II.